Šibenik Cathedral: Inside the cathedral

 Opposite the famous Altar of the Holy Cross (Sveti Križ) made by Juraj Ćulinović (Giorgio Schiavone) is buried (1433 or 1446–1505).
 On the altar there is a painting by Felipe Zaniberti.
-Amongst other altars to the left of the entrance is the Altar of the Holy Three Kings with a painting by Bernardo Rizzardi, according to the ground plan of Juraj Dalmatinac (see above).
-The fragments of the mosaic of the Holy Three Kings in St. Mark's Basilica in Venice are now in the Museo Marciano in Venice.
+Amongst other altars to the left of the entrance is the Altar of the Holy Three Kings with a painting by Bernardo Rizzardi, according to the ground plan of Juraj Dalmatinac.
+The fragments of the mosaic of the Holy Three Kings in St. Mark's Basilica, Venice are now in the Museo Marciano in Venice.
 The sides of the altar are decorated with reliefs of two angels holding the scroll of Nikola Firentinac, set into shell-shaped niches.
 The cathedral treasury includes works by the Renaissance master Orazio Fortezza of Šibenik (1530–1596), an exceptional goldsmith and miniaturist.
 After Fiorentino died in 1505, the construction was finally completed in 1535 by two other craftsmen, Bartolomeo of Mestra and his son Jacob, completely following Nicholas' instructions.
 The cathedral officially became consecrated in 1555 after a multitude of Venetian and local craftsmen had worked on it, in Gothic style.

+Characteristics

+The Cathedral of Šibenik is a three-aisled cathedral measuring 38 × 14 metres, with a maximum height of 38 metres at the top of the dome.
+It was built entirely of stone, whereas most other stone churches were traditionally constructed using mortar, most often with wooden roof structures covered with tiles, and sometimes with lead sheets.
+For the cathedral, Juraj used limestone from the island of Brač as well as stones from other Croatian islands, quarried in the northern part of the island in the Veselje area, where stone had been extracted since antiquity.
+Because of its quality and beauty, this stone is often referred to as “Brač marble”.

+Furthermore, the Šibenik Cathedral is the only building in Europe before the 19th century (when metal structures and reinforced concrete began to be used) whose apse walls were not made of mortar-bound elements, but were assembled using an original technique of fitting large stone slabs precisely cut to measure.
+These elements were carefully profiled according to design drawings and joined so that a stepped cut on one slab fits over the adjacent one “in overlap,” or so that a projecting edge of one slab fits into a groove in the next, “tongue and groove,” a method typically used in carpentry.
+In addition to the slabs, large stone piers and ribs or transverse arches were also used, integrated in the same way into a statically perfectly structured tectonic system.